-To make these Christmas lanterns you will need:
+To Make Your Own Christmas Village you will need:

 Place your template on top of the clay (put the side which isn’t covered in pen onto the clay and avoid my first disaster – houses look better white than covered in pen smudges!)
 Cut the clay out with your small knife using the template as a guide.

 Use your cutter to stamp out starry windows in your houses.
 Fold your clay around the template.
 It should stand securely with the card as support but I made doubly sure by putting mine over a box.

 Leave overnight to dry, remove the card and box and leave to dry again.
 This can take two or three days depending on the warmth of your house.
 Don’t rush the drying process or your clay will crack.

 Making these lights got a bit addictive and I decided I needed to make cylinders too!
 This time I measured a toilet roll tube and made a flat template the same size.

 I used a mini Christmas tree cutter instead of the star and joined the clay at the back to make a complete cylinder.
 To join the clay score both ends with your knife and dampen them a little with cold water, press them together and smooth over with a damp finger.

 Leave to dry as for the houses.